soixantecircuits/simple-disk-space/readme.md

-# shooter
+# simple-disk-space

-A simple app that serves an url to send a shoot on spacebro
+A simple app that serves an url to get disk space

 ## ❓Why ?

-Developers outside of our organization wanted to call an url to trigger a shoot.
+We started this to display disk space available on a raspberry pi

 ## 🌍 Installation